abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

-That whole process of identification with body, feelings, perceptions, mental formations, and consciousness—“this is mine, this is what I am, this is myself”—is inevitably productive of suffering.
+That whole process of identification with body, feelings, perceptions, mental formations, and consciousness—“this is mine, this is what I am, this is my self”—is inevitably productive of suffering.
 It’s inherent.
 It’s intrinsic.
 It can’t be any other way.

 So recognize how clinging, attachment, and identification keep